In this guide, you’ll see how create an executable of a Python script using PyInstaller?

 To start, you may want to add Python to Windows path.

-An easy way to add Python to the path is by downloading a recent version of Python, and then checking the box to ‘Add Python to PATH’ during the installation:
+An easy way to add Python to the path is by downloading a recent version of Python, and then checking the box to ‘Add Python to PATH’ at the beginning of the installation:

 Step 2: Install the PyInstaller Package

 In the Windows Command Prompt, type the following command to install the pyinstaller package (and then press Enter):

 pip install pyinstaller